star icon star icon

 • Engage with the audience – Another focus point is to really connect and engage with the community.
 Don’t just speak to readers but invite them into the conversation.
 There’s something about a back-and-forth that builds trust and a stronger relationship.
 Companies that take consumers into consideration tend to be more liked and favoured.

-How to identify and avoid fake news and scams
+How to identify and avoid fake news and scams?

-Here’s a couple of useful tips you can use to stay safe:
+You should always be wary of fake news and scams.
+Here are a couple of useful tips you can use to stay safe:

 1. Always check the source – Make sure the news is from a reputable and reliable source.
 Preferably a news outlet that has built up a reputation for accurate reporting.